CCEMGroupTCD/DARTassembler/README.md

 DART is subject to the MIT license.
 See `LICENSE.md` for more information.

 ## Origin of data
-We are grateful to the providers of the Cambridge Structural Database[2], which is the source of all ligands in the ligand database.
+We are grateful to the providers of the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/structures/)[2], which is the source of all ligands in the ligand database.

 ## References
 todo
 [1] our own paper
-[2] Cambridge Structural Database
+[2] Groom, C. R., Bruno, I. J., Lightfoot, M. P. & Ward, S. C. The Cambridge Structural Database.
+Acta Crystallogr B Struct Sci Cryst Eng Mater 72, 171–179 (2016)